 Take a minute and think about what you drink in a typical day.
-Unless you are a true water lover, chances are you are getting some extra, unneeded calories through sodas, ice teas, energy and coffee drinks.
+Unless you are a true water lover, you may be getting some extra, unneeded calories through sodas, ice teas, energy and coffee drinks.

-Work up to water – We often hear we should drink water every day, but that can seem like a challenge if you aren’t a big fan.
+- Work up to water – We often hear we should drink water every day, but that can seem like a challenge if you aren’t a big fan.
 Here’s how to crave more water:

-· Carry a refillable water bottle or have a permanent glass at your office desk.
+- Carry a refillable water bottle or have a permanent glass at your office desk.

-· Add slices of oranges, lemons or even cucumbers for an added boost of flavor.
+- Add slices of oranges, lemons or even cucumbers for an added boost of flavor.

-· Try seltzers or sparking water with a splash of 100% fruit juice.
+- Try seltzers or sparking water with a splash of 100% fruit juice.

-Article copyright © 2012 American Heart Association.
-This article is brought to you by the American Heart Association's Simple Cooking with Heart Program.
+Article copyright © 2015 American Heart Association.
+This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.